delaram-gholampoor-sagha/hashtable/README.md

-# Map
+# HashTable
-Implementing Map in Golang
+Implementing Hashtable in Golang